 Is conducted outside of or in addition to regularly scheduled working hours and/or regular responsibilities, or exceeds the normal load of teaching, scholarship, and service for a faculty member;

 Is approved by the supervisor, director, department head, dean (if applicable) and division vice president or designee and, when applicable, the Office of Research and Sponsored Programs and/or the UNI Foundation before any work begins.
-Approval may be indicated by a pre-approval form or other documentation sufficient to support approval of a Special Compensation Personnel Action Form (SPC PAF).
+Approval is indicated via a Special Compensation Personnel Action Form (SPC PAF).
 Service performed in advance of such approval may not be compensable.
 In rare cases, there is a need for approval for Special Compensation to occur after the work has started.
 It is the responsibility of the division vice president or designee to determine whether the compensation will be approved after the work has started.

 Is consistent with all policies of any program sponsor(s).
 Special compensation of any kind is generally disallowed on sponsored research projects.
 Additional compensation on contract and grant accounts is governed by 2 CFR 200, which allows for payment of extra compensation on federal grants only when all of the following conditions are met:

 Consultation is across department lines, or involves a separate or remote operation.